rml-lee/E-commerce-Sales-Analysis/Findings-Analysis.md

 **Recommendations:**

 Note: Due to the high volume of products, please refer to the Tableau link above for details on specific products experiencing profit losses and their respective regions.

-  - Look into product returns and/or overhead for the listed printers as well as other products within **Technology** and **Office Supplies**.
+- **High Priority**: Investigate product returns and overhead costs for the listed printers, and monitor these metrics across the broader Technology and Office Supplies departments.